ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ## Install Atom editor

+Having a great markdown editor to go along with your github repo is a must for documentation of bioinformatic projects.

 * https://atom.io

 Atom did not open for me the first time when I double clicked on it.
+You may have to right click on the applicaton and select open.

 Here are some recommended packages